-\paragraph{ItemKNN} In contrast, ItemKNN produces more stable spatial dynamics (see Figure \ref{fig:ItemKNN-spatial}).
-For User 900, the shift from $\eta = 0$ to $\eta = 1$ results in a slightly more balanced, yet still unequal, visitation pattern (see Figure \ref{fig:ItemKNN-spatial}a-b).
+\paragraph{ItemKNN} ItemKNN produces more stable spatial dynamics than MultiVAE (see Figure \ref{fig:ItemKNN-spatial}).
+For User 900, the shift from $\eta = 0$ to $\eta = 1$ results in a slightly more balanced, yet still unequal, visitation pattern (see Figures \ref{fig:ItemKNN-spatial}a-b).
 The individual Gini coefficient decreases from $G_u=0.41$ to $G_u=0.37$, a reduction of approximately 9.8\%, with only minor fluctuations across $\eta$ (Figure \ref{fig:ItemKNN-spatial}c).
 At the collective level, ItemKNN contributes to a small improvement in spatial balance.
 Figure \ref{fig:ItemKNN-spatial}d-e shows that the city-wide distribution of visits remains fairly dispersed across both conditions.
 The Gini coefficient decreases from $G=0.32$ to $G=0.27$ under full adoption (Figure \ref{fig:ItemKNN-spatial}f confirms this downward trend).
-Unlike MultiVAE, ItemKNN does not induce spatial convergence toward a limited set of venues.
-Instead, it preserves heterogeneity in mobility patterns while slightly improving overall equity in how urban space is visited.
+Unlike MultiVAE, the feedback loop involving ItemKNN does not lead to spatial convergence around a narrow set of venues.
+Instead, it preserves heterogeneity in mobility patterns while slightly enhancing the overall equity in how urban space is visited.